AlmeidaAlin3/Learning_ML/ProblemSet1/Exercise1/README.md

 &nbsp;
 **1.a)**
-Given J(θ), the average empirical loss for logistic regression, the [solution of question 1.a](https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet1/Exercise1/ex1_a.md) shows that the Hessian matrix of J(θ) is **positive semidefinite**; this implies that J(θ) is convex and has no local minima other than global one.
+Given J(θ), the average empirical loss for logistic regression, the [solution to the question 1.a](https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet1/Exercise1/ex1_a.md) shows that the Hessian matrix of J(θ) is **positive semidefinite**; this implies that J(θ) is convex and has no local minima other than global one.

 &nbsp;
 **1.b)**